Truss quits, but UK's political and economic turmoil persist

 “This is doing huge damage to our economy and the reputation of our country,” he said.
 “We must have a chance at a fresh start.
 We need a general election – now."

 Truss' political unraveling began after she and her Treasury chief, Kwasi Kwarteng, unveiled an economic plan with 45 billion pounds ($50 billion) in unfunded tax cuts.
-That hammered the value of the pound and increased the cost of U.K. government borrowing.
+The notion of massive borrowing to finance tax cuts hammered the value of the pound and caused interest rates U.K. government bonds to rise.
 The Bank of England was forced to intervene to prevent the crisis from spreading to the wider economy and putting pension funds at risk.

-Speaking to lawmakers on Wednesday for the first time since the U-turn, Truss apologized and admitted she had made mistakes, but insisted she would not resign — a resolve that was short-lived.
-Within hours a senior Cabinet minister, Home Secretary Suella Braverman, quit, blasting Truss in her resignation letter, saying she had "concerns about the direction of this government."
+Speaking to lawmakers on Wednesday for the first time since the U-turn, Truss apologized and admitted she had made mistakes, but insisted she would not resign.
+Within hours, a senior Cabinet minister, Home Secretary Suella Braverman, quit, blasting Truss in her resignation letter, saying she had "concerns about the direction of this government."

 For many Conservative lawmakers, the final straw was a Wednesday evening vote over fracking for shale gas that produced chaotic scenes in Parliament, with party whips accused of using heavy-handed tactics to gain votes.